Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 These Results Are Not That Surprising

 Are the outcomes above expected?
-Well, maybe a little bit if you know how Google Translate works.
+Well, maybe a little if you know how Google Translate works.
 The machine language service improves its capabilities by examining multilingual content online.
 While at the beginning it used statistical machine translation, it now works with AI and machine learning.
 However, Google Translate still uses real-life online content as training data.

 top 10 most commonly used languages in online content graph